jody-zeitler/pdfrelay/README.md

 If uWSGI is set up properly, run the server with `start.sh`, or point your favorite WSGI server to `wsgi.py`.
 A GET request to `/` renders a test page with form controls.
 Enter some HTML and hit **Convert Markup** - it should send you a PDF.

 A POST request to `/` takes in a JSON object holding command line arguments to wkhtmltopdf as key-value pairs.
 All options for the executable are passed directly to the binary.
-Specify metadata with the `metadata<key>` syntax, e.g. `metadataAuthor`.
+Place metadata fields in a `metadata` object.
+The main input can be supplied as markup in `html` or a remote URL in `url`.

 ```
 {